 Life FM couldn't sound more different from those early days of the Gospel Radio Fellowship, but the heart is still the same to reach people for Christ.
 Programme director at the time, Paul Burnett, saw Life FM's job "as providing an environment that Christians can encourage their non-Christian friends to listen to.
 We want to be the bridge in that pre-evangelism so that the church uses us to introduce Christ to their non-Christian friends."

-Since its launch in 1997, Life FM has expanded to cover much of the country, and become the official partner to huge events such as the Parachute Music Festival and the World Vision 40 Hour Famine.
+Since its launch in 1997, Life FM has expanded to cover much of the country, and partnered to huge events such as the Parachute Music Festival and in more recent years, Festival One.
 In a crowded marketplace where its hard to achieve promotional cut-through, Life FM has built a loyal following that has ensured its continued success.

 Life FM also follows the lead of its predecessors in not preaching to people.
 Rather, the Life FM announcers are like best friends to their listeners, letting the music bring the message and, through talkback shows like The Forum, giving listeners a voice to air their questions and feelings about life.